holochain/docs-pages/src/concepts/4_public_data_on_the_DHT.md

 ![](https://i.imgur.com/uWyEeby.png)

-Every DNA has its own private, encrypted network of peers who [**gossip**](https://en.wikipedia.org/wiki/Gossip_protocol) with one another about new peers, new data entries, invalid data, and general network health.
+Every DNA has its own private, encrypted network of peers who [**gossip**](https://en.wikipedia.org/wiki/Gossip_protocol) with one another about new peers, new data entries, invalid data, and network health.

 This network holds a distributed database of all public data.
 This database is called a [**distributed hash table (DHT)**](https://en.wikipedia.org/wiki/Distributed_hash_table), and is basically just a big key/value store.
 Each node holds a small **shard** of the DHT, so the burden of participation isn't painful.